simsoll/frontend-first-assignment/handover/handover.md

 ### Style guide
 The style guide described in this section will be a guidance and a set of rules for a consistent design on the webpage.
 To address the mentioned design goals and considerations from last section the choice of design will be flat and simple and thereby quick to grasp by the user.
 It will not be over-styled in order to better appeal to the wide audience.

-#### Typeface
-The website uses the Open Sans typeface - a humanist sans-serif typeface - as it's well suited for the flat design supporting the design target and it works well on both web and mobile.
-It makes the content easily readable even in small sizes, which will be very beneficial for the construction workers on their smaller screen sizes.

-Besides the Open Sans typeface the geometric Walkway typeface will also be used both when naming the title of the site - as a simple logo - and in the navigation using capital letters to create contrast and catch attention applying the principle of decisive contrast.
-The geometric font type also fits in the overall construction-site setting.

-The body font size is 1.4 rem with an appropriate line-height, which will enhance readability on all devices.

-???
-Add body + lorem text + css selector

-As the hierarchical structure of the site is not that deep only a few different headings are needed.
-The focus here is to create a typographical scale which enables the user to easily visualize the hierarchical structure and to let the headings stand out compared to the body text.

-???
-Add h1, h2, small/byline + css selectors

-#### Navigation
-The font size on navigation elements is ???rem to draw more attention than the body text, but still not taking focus away from the largest headlines.
-The font-size on the active navigation link will be slightly larger in order to catch attention and create a sense of depth.
-As mentioned before the Walkway typeface will be used in the navigation - again to catch attention and to stand out.

-???
-Add .navigation + css selector

 #### Colors
 This section will discuss the choice of the overall color scheme for the site along with the typeface colors.
 The color scheme will be applied in later sections presenting buttons, widgets, navigation and other components